Review & report of our short break to Pompeii and the Amalfi Coast in April 2017.

 The popularity of the Amalfi Coast road is its undoing – when we were there (we'd unwittingly picked Italy's Liberation Day Bank Holiday) it was heaving with cars, tour buses and tens of thousands of other tourists, all, like us, clutching maps and guide-books and pointing cameras to record the sights.
 The bars and restaurants down by the beach or in the main squares can charge eye-watering prices for drinks and food.
 The region specialises in ceramics and pottery, and high-priced hand-made sandals and other clothes, and there are a lot of tourist shops selling items such as Amalfi-Coast-themed fridge magnets and tea-towels.

 The excavations are only ten minutes by cheap local train from Castellammare, and cost €13 pp to get in.
-However, we absolutely recommend hiring a local guide (this cost us €12 pp) for a two-hour tour to show you the highlights and explain the background of everyday life in the Roman town before it was buried under many metres of volcanic ash from the Vesuvius eruption in AD79.
+However, we absolutely recommend hiring a local guide at Pompeii's train station (this cost us €12 pp) for a two-hour tour to show you the highlights and explain the background of everyday life in the Roman town before it was buried under many metres of volcanic ash from the Vesuvius eruption in AD79.

 Our extremely knowledgeable guide led an English-speaking party of a dozen or so around the buildings in the town, carefully selected to showcase the best of the ruins.
 She told us that it would take 2 whole days to see absolutely everything so far unearthed, so you have to be selective.